shame

 Substance use can affect a diverse range of families.
 It does not discriminate.
 Happily married parents, as well as divorced parents, can have a child with an addiction issue.
 Some children with parents struggling with alcohol are never affected by the disease.
 They don’t follow in their parents’ footsteps.

-Great parents can raise kids that struggle and troubled parents can turn out well-adjusted kids.
+Loving parents can raise kids who struggle, and troubled parents can turn out well-adjusted kids.

-We often regret decisions we made in the past, believing that if we had made a different choice, our loved one would not have their struggles.
+We often regret decisions we made in the past, believing that if we had made a different choice, our loved one would not have had to face their struggles.

 You can breathe a little easier when you learn as much as you can about addiction.
-You make better decisions when you educate yourself and realize that one size does not fit all and that you are not to blame.
+You make better decisions when you educate yourself, recognize that one size does not fit all, and realize you are not to blame.

 As a parent, you have an opportunity to be supportive and gently guide your child toward recovery.
 You can be a source of strength during this stressful time.